moonyasdf/academic-document-synthesizer/README.md

 ### Academic Document Synthesizer

 An AI-powered system that drafts and iteratively refines structured academic documents.
 It is optimized for Google’s Gemini models and uses a schema-validated JSON plan to drive safe, deterministic refinements.
+We drew inspiration from the [IMO 2025 Problem Solver repository](https://github.com/lyang36/IMO25) to create this repository.

 ### What it does